Sienci-Labs/Resources/superlongboard/slb-manual.md

 ## Software

-<div style="margin-bottom: 20px; padding-left: 22px; text-indent: -22px;"><b>Sender:</b> Any g-code senders able to run "<b>grblHAL</b>" should be able to support most of the SLBs features.
+<div style="margin-bottom: 20px; padding-left: 22px; text-indent: -22px;"><b>Sender:</b> Any g-code senders able to run "<b>grblHAL</b>" should be able to support most of the SLB/SLB-EXT's features.
 We recommend using <a href="https://sienci.com/gSender/"><b>gSender</b></a> to get the most out of your SLB/SLB-EXT.
 If you prefer other options, you could try <a href="https://github.com/terjeio/ioSender/releases">ioSender</a>, <a href="https://winder.github.io/ugs_website/download/">UGS</a>, or <a href="https://software.openbuilds.com/">OpenBuilds CONTROL</a>.</div>

-<div style="margin-bottom: 20px; padding-left: 22px;">Some other common options like Easel, VTransfer, CNCjs, and Candle might not yet work with the newer and more advanced firmware of the SLB-EXT. <b>You can still use programs like Easel to design your projects</b>, you just need to <a href="https://inventables.zendesk.com/hc/en-us/articles/4406926040979-Exporting-Gcode-From-Easel" target="_blank" rel="noopener">export the g-code</a> and run the file in a newer g-code sender instead of running it using the design program itself.</div>
+<div style="margin-bottom: 20px; padding-left: 22px;">Some other common options like Easel, VTransfer, CNCjs, and Candle might not yet work with the newer and more advanced firmware of the controller. <b>You can still use programs like Easel to design your projects</b>, you just need to <a href="https://inventables.zendesk.com/hc/en-us/articles/4406926040979-Exporting-Gcode-From-Easel" target="_blank" rel="noopener">export the g-code</a> and run the file in a newer g-code sender instead of running it using the design program itself.</div>

 <div style="margin-bottom: 20px; padding-left: 22px; text-indent: -22px;"><b>Post Processor:</b> For now, the SLB/SLB-EXT will continue working the best with any typical 'grbl' post processor setup.
 If you already had a working grbl setup then you won't need to change anything, but if the SLB/SLB-EXT is your first board then you can check out our <a href="https://resources.sienci.com/view/cnc-post-processors/" target="_blank" rel="noopener">Post Processor suggestions</a> page.</div>